 Almost all of the classes on Skillshare are taught by professionals, creators, and entrepreneurs.

 Each class is made with such high quality that it makes the whole process of watching a class much more enjoyable.

 When comparing to Udemy, I noticed a huge difference in Skillshare classes.

 I’m very happy with my decision for getting the Skillshare yearly subscription.
 Especially since I got it at a great price.

 And I look forward to learning new skills throughout this year.
 I already completed a new skill this month.
 I’ll share more details on that in a later post.

-If you’re also thinking about getting Skillshare, you can try the first month for free when you sign up with this link.
+If you’re also thinking about getting Skillshare, you can try the services for free.
+The first month is free when you sign up with this link.
 You can cancel anytime.
 But I don’t think you will.
 Once you get hooked, you’ll keep learning.

 If you’re in South Asia or a developing country, I think you’ll get access to cheap pricing plans too.
 So it’s worth checking out.